Airbus sold 222 jets in November, poised to win order race

 Emirates ordered 50 A350-900 jets at last month’s air show as part of a fleet shake-up that also saw the world’s largest wide-body operator relinquish an order for A380s and reduce its requirement for Boeing 777X jets, while adding the Boeing 787.

-The latest figures were released days after Airbus won a sale of 50 A321XLR jets to United Airlines UAL.N.
+The latest figures were released days after Airbus won a sale of 50 A321XLR jets to United Airlines.
+(Reporting by Tim Hepher; Editing by Giles Elgood)